velartrill/velartrill.github.io/orig/conspirators.md

 "The fucking duskwraiths?
 Are— They deepstrike into the Core somehow?
 Siege and cloister the whole damn world!?"

 I look down, squeezing my hands together, feeling slightly dizzy thinking about all of this again.
-"They attacked our throneworld.
+"They attacked the throneworld.
 Not an invasion.
 Don't ask me how they got this far behind our lines but he says they did.
 Carnelian burned.
 Everything is gone.
 He doesn't know how they did it but—"

 Daisy's eyes glaze over.
 "The whole planet?" she whispers, her body swaying slightly.